Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values

-\paragraph{Time Complexity} We further evaluated the computational efficiency of the MC, MSR, and Kernel Banzhaf estimators by measuring the exact time required to estimate Banzhaf values, as depicted in Figure~\ref{fig:time}.
+We further evaluated the computational efficiency of the MC, MSR, and Kernel Banzhaf estimators by measuring the exact time required to estimate Banzhaf values, as depicted in Figure~\ref{fig:time}.
 All experiments were conducted on a Lenovo SD650 with 128 GB of RAM, using only one thread for computation.
-Our analysis reveals that both MSR and Kernel Banzhaf (with and without paired sampling) exhibit comparable computational times across all datasets and sample sizes.
-In contrast, the MC method consistently requires approximately twice the time of the other estimators.
-This discrepancy arises primarily because the most time-consuming operation involves computing the set function output $v(S)$ for a given sample $S$ of players.
-Kernel Banzhaf and MSR efficiently leverage a single calculation of $v(S)$ per sample for all players.
-In contrast, MC needs to compute both $v(S \cup i)$ and $v(S)$ to determine the marginal contribution for each feature $i$ individually, thus doubling the computation time compared to the other estimators.
+Figure~\ref{fig:time} reveals that all four estimators exhibit comparable computational times across all datasets and sample sizes, since evaluating the set function $v$ dominates the estimator's time complexity.